ankitsingh1421/Todo-list/README.md

 ## How to Use

 1. Clone or download this repository to your local machine.
-2. Open the `index.html` file in a web browser.
+2. Open the `Todo list .html` file in a web browser.
 3. You'll see a default ToDo list with the title "ToDo List".
 4. To add a new task, type the task into the input field at the top of the page and press Enter or click the "Add Task" button.
 5. To delete a task, right-click on the task item and select "Delete" from the context menu.